Panzerschrek/U-00DC-Sprache-site/what_errors_can_be_prevented.md

 	auto len= unsafe( strlen( $<(s[0]) ) );
 }

-fn nomangle strlen( $(char8) ptr ) unsafe;
+fn nomangle strlen( $(char8) ptr ) unsafe : size_type;
 ```

 ### Memory leaks via shared pointers

-Shared pointer library classes in Ü use reference counting to detect when it's necessary to destroy and free stored value.
+Shared pointer library classes in Ü use reference counting - in order to detect when it's necessary to destroy and free stored value.
-But it's possible to create a cycle with such pointers, which will be never freed, unless someone breaks this cycle manually.
+But it's possible to create a cycle with such pointers and members of such cycle will be never freed, unless someone breaks it manually.

 ```
 import "/shared_ptr.u"